 California’s New Interrogation Law

-- the person being interrogated requests the police not record his/her statements;
+- the person being interrogated requests the police do not record his/her statements;

 - the officer questioning the individual had no knowledge the individual may be implicated in a murder.
 However, if it becomes apparent during the interrogation process that the person was involved in a murder, any further conversation must be recorded;